abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Commuting diagrams
 ---

-The diagrams above, use colors to illustrate the fact that the green morphism is equivalent to the other two (and not just some unrelated morphism), but in practice this notation is a little redundant - the only reason to draw diagrams in the first place is to represent paths that are equivalent to each other - all other paths just belong in different diagrams.
+The diagrams above, use colors to illustrate the fact that the green morphism is equivalent to the other two (and not just some unrelated morphism), but in practice this notation is a little redundant --- the only reason to draw diagrams in the first place is to represent paths that are equivalent to each other.
+All other paths just belong in different diagrams.

 ![Composition of morphisms - a commuting diagram](../02_category/composition_commuting_diagram.svg)